NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Representative periods, in contrast, are weighted at 8760 hours per year (for an average of 365.25 days per year, accounting for leap years).
 This approach---with a low but nonzero weight during stress periods---provides realistic dispatch profiles during stress periods but ensures reported operational costs are dominated by the representative periods, which are selected to minimize regional errors in electricity demand and capacity factor associated with time series aggregation.
 - Hydrogen fuel is assumed to be always available during stress periods;
-stress periods are not part of the interday accounting of hydrogen storage levels shown in {numref}`figure-temporal-h2`, and endogenous electricity demand from electolyzers, steam methane reforming, and DAC is assumed to be zero during stress periods.
+stress periods are not part of the interday accounting of hydrogen storage levels shown in {numref}`figure-temporal-h2`, and endogenous electricity demand from electrolyzers, steam methane reforming, and DAC is assumed to be zero during stress periods.
 - Diurnal storage (batteries and pumped hydro) is modeled continuously over chronologically consecutive stress periods;
 for example, if both 2008-02-27 and 2008-02-28 are stress periods, the last hour of 2008-02-27 links to the first hour of 2008-02-28, and the last hour of 2008-02-28 links back to the first hour of 2008-02-27.
 If a stress period has no consecutively adjacent stress periods, it is modeled with periodic boundary conditions linking the last hour of the period to the first hour of the same period